College basketball rankings, scores from every Top 25 team | NCAA.com

-Check out college basketball rankings, scores and the schedule for the top 25 NET rankings on Saturday, Jan.
-12 here.
+Get the college basketball rankings, scores and the schedule for the top 25 NET rankings for Sunday, Jan.
+13 here.
 The NET rankings get updated every day.

-Saturday is a busy day, with Virginia, Duke, Kansas and Tennessee among the teams playing.

 College basketball rankings, scores from every Top 25 team

-Here are the top 25 scores and schedule for Saturday, Jan.
+Here were the top 25 scores and schedule for Saturday, Jan.
 12:

 - No. 1 Virginia 63, Clemson 43